 This Uptown favorite has been family owned and operated since 1992.
 Menu items like the goat cheese burger, Thai shrimp tacos, apple walnut salad, and soulful mac n’ cheese inspire love at first bite; some folks get so committed to one menu item they can’t bear not to order that favorite instead of some other delicious temptation.
-Rated No. 1 on Urbanspoon, this two level restaurant boasts a live music venue upstairs.
+This two level restaurant boasts a live music venue upstairs.

 Run by a mother sommelier and daughter chef team, Meritage impresses with its elegant atmosphere, exceptional service, thoughtful wine selections, creative cocktails and menu that bursts with sophisticated flavors.
 The rich crab bisque has legions of fans, as does the rack of lamb, surf n’ turf wellington, caramelized scallops and oven-roasted spaghetti squash with tomato Parmesan sauce.
 Save room for crème brûlée of the day or steamed lemon pudding cake.